CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-CLI-User-Guide/Monitor-Data-Link-Layer-Devices-and-Protocols.md

 cumulus@switch:~$ netq config restart agent
 ```

+{{%notice note$}}
-When you are finished viewing the WJH metrics, you might want to disable the NetQ Agent to reduce network traffic.
-Use `netq config del agent wjh` followed by `netq config restart agent` to disable the WJH feature on the given switch.
+Using *wjh_dump.py* on a Mellanox platform that is running CumulusLinux 4.0 and the NetQ 2.4.0 agent causes the NetQ WJH client to stop receiving WJH data.
+If you want to use *wjh_dump.py*, disable WJH monitoring by the NetQ Agent on that switch using `netq config del agent wjh` followed by `netq config restart agent`.
+{{%/notice%}}

 ### View What Just Happened Metrics